nhsengland/data-viz-community-of-practice/docs/dashboard_design/kpis.md

 ## KPIs per row
-There can be any number of KPIs appear on dashboards (we suggest not more than 10), but a maximum of five slots and a minimum of four should be allocated per row to display the KPIs
+There can be any number of KPIs appear on dashboards (we suggest not more than 10), but a maximum of five slots and a minimum of four should be allocated per row to display the KPIs.

 ![KPIs per row](../../images/KPI_row.png){ data-title="KPIs per row" data-description=".custom-desc2" data-caption-position="left" data-gallery="kpi"}
 <div class="glightbox-desc custom-desc2">